karmab/kcli/README.rst

 ---------------

 -  Interact with all the virtualization providers using a single tool
--  Declare all your objects(vm, containers, networks, ansible playbooks,…) in a single yaml plan file with a simple syntax
+-  Declare all your objects(VM, containers, networks, ansible playbooks,…) in a single yaml plan file with a simple syntax
--  Customize a plan deployment using parameters and jinja templating
+-  Customize a plan deployment using parameters and Jinja templating
--  Adjust vms from a plan (memory, cpu, flavor, disks and nics) to match what’s defined in the plans
+-  Adjust VMs from a plan (memory, CPU, flavor, disks and NICs) to match what’s defined in the plans
--  Inject all configuration with cloudinit/ignition or the equivalent in cloud providers
+-  Inject all configuration with cloud-init/Ignition or the equivalent in cloud providers
--  Use profiles to launch vms with same hardware characteristics
+-  Use profiles to launch VMs with same hardware characteristics
--  Launch a plan from an url
+-  Launch a plan from an URL
 -  Share your plan or use existing ones from github repo as products
--  Use the existing plans to deploy kubernetes, openshift, openstack, ovirt, kubevirt, ….
+-  Use the existing plans to deploy Kubernetes, OpenShift, OpenStack, oVirt, KubeVirt, ….
 -  Use the existing cloud images for each distribution
--  Easily share private keys between your vms
+-  Easily share private keys between your VMs
--  Handle dns entries for the vms
+-  Handle dns entries for the VMs
--  Automatically subscribe your rhel vms
+-  Automatically subscribe your RHEL VMs
 -  Get a push button notification when a vm has finished its deployment
 -  Alternatively use web UI to do the same